prisma/prisma-engines/query-engine/js-connectors/smoke-test-js/README.md

 - Release the connector via `engine.disconnect()`
 - Attempt a reconnection (useful to catch possible panics in the implementation)
 - Close the database connection via `nodejsFnCtx`

-In the future, we might add support for more JS drivers, such as `@neondatabase/serverless`.

 Example test output: